Nuit du Petit Saint-Jean de Valréas

 522nd Nuit du Petit Saint-Jean — 2026 Edition

-The 522nd edition of the Nuit du Petit Saint-Jean will be held on Tuesday, June 23, 2026, in the medieval alleys of Valréas.
-This unique festival in France, which has been perpetuating a nocturnal torchlight procession without interruption since 1504, represents one of the most precious intangible heritage sites of Provence and all of France.
+The 522nd edition of the Nuit du Petit Saint-Jean will take place on Friday, June 19, 2026 in the medieval streets of Valréas.
+This unique festival in France, which has uninterruptedly perpetuated a nocturnal torchlight procession since 1504, represents one of the most precious intangible heritages of Provence and all of France.

-At the heart of the procession, the Petit Saint-Jean 2026 — a three-year-old child from Valréas elected for the honor of presiding over the ceremony — will be carried on his flower-adorned throne, dressed in the traditional white sheepskin costume symbolizing the Lamb of God.
-This childlike figure at the center of a 500-year-old procession is what makes the Nuit du Petit Saint-Jean so moving and unique.
-Admission is completely free.
+At the heart of the procession, the Petit Saint-Jean 2026 — a three-year-old child from Valréas elected for the honor of presiding over the ceremony — will be carried on his flower-adorned throne, dressed in the traditional white sheepskin costume that symbolizes the Lamb of God.
+This childlike figure at the heart of a procession with over 500 years of history is what makes the Nuit du Petit Saint-Jean so moving and singular.

 Highlights Nuit du Petit Saint-Jean 2026